Capitals clinch playoff spot by beating Lightning 5-3

 TAMPA, Fla.
+(AP) -- The Washington Capitals have their third consecutive 100-point season and are postseason-bound for the ninth time in 10 years.

-(AP) -- T.J Oshie had three goals and an assist, Justin Williams and John Carlson had early third-period goals, and the Washington Capitals clinched a playoff spot by beating the Tampa Bay Lightning 5-3 on Saturday night.
+T.J Oshie had three goals and an assist, Justin Williams and John Carlson had early third-period goals, and the Capitals became the first team to clinch a playoff spot by beating the Tampa Bay Lightning 5-3 on Saturday night.

+''It feels good,'' Oshie said. ''It's one thing on the checklist we wanted to cross off.
+We got there.
+Most important thing for us, we want to be playing at the very elite level, at our top level entering the playoffs.
+That's our goal.''

 Oshie scored twice, including an early power-play goal, as the Capitals took a 2-0 lead midway through the first.
-He completed the hat trick with an empty-netter during the final minute.
+He completed his third career hat trick with an empty-netter during the final minute.
 Oshie has 10 goals and 19 points in 14 games against Tampa Bay.

 Williams had a redirection goal 3:14 into the period before Carlson swatted a thigh-high puck home to make it 4-2 at 5:30.

 Washington also got four assists from Nicklas Backstrom, and Braden Holtby stopped 26 shots.
+The Capitals are 2-0-1 since a four-game skid.

+''I think the last three games, obviously, they haven't been perfect but there's been areas where we've had big strides forward,'' Holtby said.

 Nikita Kucherov had two goals, and Alex Killorn had the other goal for the Lightning.
 Andrei Vasilevskiy made 30 saves.

+Tampa Bay trails Toronto by two points for the second Eastern Conference wild-card after allowing five goals in both of consecutive losses at home.

+''Our backs are against the wall,'' Tampa Bay coach Jon Cooper said. ''We've got to pull points out of games.''

-Kucherov got Tampa Bay within a goal with 4-3 with 1:30 left, but Oshie sealed with his third goal.
+Kucherov got Tampa Bay within a goal at 4-3 with 1:30 left, but Oshie sealed it with his third of the game.

 The Lightning tied it at 2 late in the first as Kucherov, on a power play set up by Oshie's high-sticking penalty, and Killorn had goals 16 seconds apart.